Kleinlützel . Photo/Foto: TES

 Kleinlützel, Lucelle, Felsplatte and European History

 Where there is a (Grand-) Lucelle or (Gross-) Lützel, there is also a Kleinlützel, Petit-Lucelle (Solothurn canton).
-Lucelle (France) is a town in the Sundgau (Alsace) and borders canton Jura.
+Lucelle (France) is a town in the Sundgau (Alsace) and borders the canton of Jura.

 Kleinlützel

 Habsburg, France, the diocese of Basel, and successive German states (1871-1918, 1940-1945) contested this region for centuries.
-A Roman road between Kleinlützel, Burg, and Röschenz and the pass over the Blaubergkette point to the region’s importance for trade and passenger traffic.
-The many castles in the area, including the ruined Blauenstein, also testify to this.
+A Roman road between Kleinlützel, Burg, and Röschenz and the pass over the Blaubergkette points to the region’s importance for trade and passenger traffic.
+The numerous castles in the area, including the ruined Blauenstein, also bear witness to this.

 Röschenz (Canton of Basel-Landschaft), in the background the Passwang and other mountains